-These measures are required for all operating UPSS, whether they are classed as 'old' (pre-1 June 2008) or 'new' (post-1 June 2008) systems.
+These measures are required for all operating UPSSs, whether they are classed as 'old' (pre-1 June 2008) or 'new' (post-1 June 2008) systems.

 4.2.
-Fuel system operation plan
+Fuel System Operation Plan

-A UPSS must not be used unless a fuel system operation plan (formerly known as an environment protection plan) has been developed and implemented at the site by the person responsible.
-The fuel system operation plan is a document describing how the underground fuel system at the site is configured, managed and maintained.
-Staff should be able to refer to the plan quickly for guidance in the event of an incident (e.g. leak or spill) and inform contractors and regulators about the specific features of the site and system.
+A UPSS must not be used unless a fuel system operation plan (the plan) has been developed and implemented at the site by the person responsible.
+The plan is a document describing how the underground fuel system at the site is configured, managed and maintained.
+Staff should be able to refer to the plan quickly for guidance in the event of an incident (leak or spill) and inform contractors and regulators about the specific features of the site and system.